nasa-petal/bidara-deep-chat/README.md

 ### Nice to haves

+- Proxy requests to OpenAI through an authenticated API.
+Users can request access.
+Ability to generate api keys once authenticated.
+Authorized API keys required to communicate with API.

 - Show the quote from the file used to generate the response when BIDARA uses knowledge retrieval. https://platform.openai.com/docs/assistants/how-it-works/message-annotations

 - DALLE-3 support for image generation.
 (Coming soon to Assistants API, or could implement using Function Calling) https://cookbook.openai.com/examples/creating_slides_with_assistants_api_and_dall-e3